freedomofpress/securedrop/docs/set_up_svs.rst

-Set up the Secure Viewing Station
+Set Up the Secure Viewing Station
 =================================

 The *Secure Viewing Station* is the computer where journalists read and